mlammens/ENS-610/Meeting-3-Ecotox-ClassPlan.md

   html_document: default
 ---

-# Meeting 3 - Humans and their environment - Ecotoxicology - Class Plan and Lecture Notes
+# Meeting 2 - Humans and their environment - Ecotoxicology - Class Plan and Lecture Notes

+## Learning objectives for session

+* *Summarize the problems associated with chemicals that exhibit persistence, bioaccumulation, and biological magnification in the environment*
+* *Describe the data that is needed to determine if a chemical is harmful to humans?
+To specific species?
+To natural ecosystems?
+What data / studies exist related examples we discussed in class?*
+* *Distinguish between acute and chronic toxicities, and identify the exposure duration(s) and mechanism(s) that are most relevant to various scenarios (e.g., PCBs in the Hudson vs. Post-9/11 carcinogens).*

-## Ecotoxicology overview and Q&A (5:40 - 6:10)
+## Ecotoxicology overview and Q&A (5:40 - 6:50)

 ### A few points inspired by Sabarwal et al.